mughalhafsa/School-Financial-Sustainability-Dashboard-Excel/README.md

-**School Financial Sustainability Dashboard | Excel Portfolio Project Excel-based Financial Sustainability Dashboard | Developed by Hafsa Mughal for a real-world school financial reporting workflow | Portfolio demonstration using realistic sample data**
+**School Financial Sustainability Dashboard | Excel Portfolio Project Excel-based Financial Sustainability Dashboard | Designed by Hafsa Mughal for a real-world school financial reporting workflow | Portfolio demonstration using realistic sample data**

 **Problem Statement**
 The school operates across 5 campuses, but there was no centralized financial reporting system to compare campus-wise financial performance.